Beyond Correctness: Harmonizing Process and Outcome Rewards through RL Training: Experiments

-We plot the entropy loss and response length curves of GRPO, Blend-PRM-GRPO and PROF-GRPO in Figure \ref{fig:entropy_length}.
-Combining it and Figure \ref{fig:main}, we observe that Blending-PRM-GRPO suffers from severe rewarding hacking.
-Figure \ref{fig:entropy_length} shows that its entropy collapse quickly towards zero.
-Simultaneously, its response length in the right figure uncontrollably increases, indicating that the model has learned to game the PRM by over-generating verbose responses and more repetitive steps to get a higher averaged process reward.
-Therefore, Blend-PRM-GRPO's testing accuracy even falls below GRPO.
-In contrast, PROF-GRPO maintains gradual and slightly faster decrease in entropy loss and controllable response length growth.
-This illustrates that our filtration method effectively leverages the PRM signal while stay robust to reward hacking.
-We will carefully analyze and compare the quality of intermediate reasoning steps of our method and baselines.
+\paragraph{Filtration Method is Much More Robust than Blending.} We plot the entropy loss and response length curves of GRPO, Blend-PRM-GRPO, and PROF in Figure~\ref{fig:ent}.
+Blend-PRM-GRPO suffers from severe reward hacking because its entropy collapses quickly toward zero.
+Simultaneously, its response length in the right plot increases uncontrollably, indicating that the model has learned to game the PRM by over-generating verbose and repetitive steps to obtain a higher averaged process reward.
+As a result, Blend-PRM-GRPO's test accuracy even falls below GRPO.
+In contrast, PROF maintains a gradual and slightly faster decrease in entropy loss together with controlled response-length growth.
+This illustrates that our filtration method effectively leverages the PRM signal while staying robust to reward hacking.
+Below, we further analyze the quality of intermediate reasoning steps.